MasuodSamarin/AVR-DRAM/README.md

 #DRAM LIBRARY FOR AVR

 - linear addresing
-- requires only one port + 5-6 control pins and 8bit memory with CBR refresh mode.
+- requires only one port + 5-6 control pins and 8bit memory with CBR refresh mode (+ 1-2 latches).

 #SETUP
 Before setting up memory several conditions must be met: